About Roll Your Bones

 What does “Roll Your Bones” mean?

 I interpret it as a command: Experience life, testify, push forward, quietly and with purpose.
 Gather together all the parts of you because they go where you go.
-It’s also a way of living; a way to respond to the world we live in.
+It’s also a way of living; a way of responding to the world we live in.

 What is the purpose of this blog?

-I’ve always loved the print media.
+I’ve always loved print media.
 Throughout grade school, I was on the newspaper staff.
 In high school I was sports editor of our town’s weekly.
-Naturally, my college major was journalism, and my career goal was to run a weekly newspaper.
+Naturally, my college major was journalism, and at one time my career goal was to run a weekly newspaper.